The Personal OS I run every day.

 Who this is for.

-A Lennon Labs subscriber who's gone through one of my programs — or has been on the newsletter and reading long enough to know the voice.
+A Lennon Labs subscriber who's gone through one of my programs — or has been on the newsletter and reading long enough to know the I take this stuff seriously.

 Someone who's already moved past prompt packs.
-Who has Claude Pro running.
-Who's tried Cowork or Codex once and felt the pull.
+Who had to upgrade to a $100/month plan.
+Who's tried Cowork or Codex or OpenClaw and felt the pull.

 Who this is NOT for.